 Sports betting in Illinois is authorized under the Sports Wagering Act (230 ILCS 45).
 Permanent rules regarding operations in the state were adopted on June 4, 2020.
 You can review them in detail, but the key info is summarized below.

-Online Sports Betting in Illinois
+IL Online Sports Betting

 Geo-comply software will ping your location frequently when visiting your sportsbook of choice.
 Most betting apps have integrated this functionality with the location services on your mobile device, while computer users will generally need to download an unobtrusive software package directly from their sportsbook website.